livelongandprosper/gw_oxid_vouchers_extended/README.md

 * adds option to voucher series that vouchers of a voucher series can only be used one time per delivery address
     * used vouchers are saved with a md5 checksum which is generated with delivery address fields
     * address fields can be chosen in module options
+    * add voucher form to 3rd order step
-* add voucher form to last order step
+    * add voucher form to 4th order step
     * add option to hide voucher form in basket

 ## Install